-Not so fast.
-The World Health Organization hasn’t concluded anything yet on this issue, but its International Agency for Research on Cancer (IARC) has just classified radiofrequency electromagnetic fields from cell phones as “possibly carcinogenic to humans."
-This occurred after a working group of 31 scientists from 14 countries reviewed available research, including some not yet published, and found “limited evidence” of a positive association between cell phone usage and glioma, a type of malignant brain tumor.
-While the group found the association “credible,” it could not rule out that “chance, bias or confounding” could be responsible for the findings.
-In other words, the group saw a "possible" link between cell phone usage and gliomas but didn’t view the association as strong enough to be considered "probable."
-It has not concluded that cell phone emissions cause cancer in humans.
+In 2011, the World Health Organization‘s International Agency for Research on Cancer (IARC) classified radiofrequency electromagnetic fields from cell phones as “possibly carcinogenic to humans” after a working group of 31 scientists from 14 countries reviewed available research and found “limited evidence” of a positive association between cell phone usage and gliomas.
+While the group found the association “credible,” it could not rule out that “chance, bias or confounding” could be responsible for the association.

 Andrew Weil, M.D.

 National Toxicology Program, “Report of Partial Findings from the National Toxicology Program Carcinogenesis Studies of Cell Phone Radiofrequency Radiation in Hsd: Sprague Dawley SD Rats (Whole Body Exposure),” May 27, 2016 http://dx.doi.org/10.1101/055699.